dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

   dnr:fromFile "~/App_Data/example.rdf" .
 ```

 This creates configuration for a Handler which responds to requests on the URI /graph by sending back the Graph specified by the `dnr:usingGraph` property.
-For details of how to configure Graphs see [[Configuration API - Graphs|Configuration-Graphs]].
+For details of how to configure Graphs see [Configuration API - Graphs](Configuration-Graphs.md).

 For serving graphs at wildcard paths replace the URI with `<dotnetrdf:/graph/*>` and change the value of `dnr:type` to `VDS.RDF.Web.WildcardGraphHandler`.
 This would result in a handler which responds to requests to any URI under `/graph/` with the specified Graph.

 ## Query Handlers

 Query Handlers are used to create SPARQL Query endpoints at fixed URIs.
-To do this there is a single handler implementation which is the [QueryHandler](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Web_QueryHandler.htm).
+To do this there is a single handler implementation which is the [`QueryHandler`](xref:VDS.RDF.Web.QueryHandler).

 An example configuration might look like the following: